eckucukoglu/redmine-reminder-emails/README.md

 * This is a project module (`Reminders` in project menu) with only one permission.
 * A permitted redmine user can add/remove a reminder that sends e-mail within a crontab interval, about his project.
 * User can change a tracker, and select users from that project.
-* Environment also can be set for production, development or test.
 * User can also send an immidiate e-mails for any reminder entry.

 ## Installation